 Even the most sensible of horses can be frightened by fireworks.
 The BHS has put together information to help you cope with fireworks, which now seem to be around on many occasions throughout the year.

 Why not download a Horses and Fireworks advice leaflet or poster to distribute in your local area, or our Firework Safety for Horse Owners poster?

 Have you had a problem with fireworks?

-If you have experienced a problem with fireworks, please let us know by reporting the incident through our online form or by downloading the form and posting it to us.
+If you have experienced a problem with fireworks, please let us know by reporting the incident through our online form.

 Help us to help you by collating statistics to show just how big the problem is.